Volunteer With ReConnect

 As a valued member of our friendly team, volunteering will enable you to meet new people with long-term health conditions and connect to your local community.
 Your skills will be celebrated and nurtured so that you have a great volunteering experience from start to finish.

-• You will receive:
+You will receive:

-• A comprehensive induction
+A comprehensive induction including 1:1 training

-• On-going training
+On-going training

-• Regular ‘coffee and cake’ catch-ups
+Regular catch-ups

-• Out-of-pocket expenses, including mileage, reimbursed
+Out-of-pocket expenses, including mileage, reimbursed

-• A chance to be nominated for a free 2 person stay in a hotel through our reward scheme - Room To Reward
+A chance to be nominated for a free 2 person stay in a hotel through our reward scheme - Room To Reward.

 Volunteers gain a huge amount from their volunteering, they feel they have a purpose, feel part of a team and are “giving something back”.
+We are also operate an inclusive volunteering approach meaning we actively recruit people who are disabled or who have a condition where they may find volunteering harder.

 Ways To Get Involved

-• Peer Befriender
+Peer Befriender

 Support a person affected by a long-term health condition to offer company, empathy, encouragement, and share experiences.
 This can be either face to face or over the telephone.

-• Group Leader
+Group Leader

 Run a peer support group for people affected a similar long-term health condition, helping people to socialise and connect.

-• Group Enabler
+Group Enabler

 Assist at peer support group organising tea & coffee, helping with admin and planning seasonal group trips.

-• Driver
+Driver

 Transport a person with a long-term condition to a peer support group and help them regain their independence.

-• Digital Champion
+Digital Champion

-Assist our members to get online or troubleshoot day to day tech ‘issues’ so everyone is digitally included
+Assist our members to get online or troubleshoot day to day tech ‘issues’ so everyone is digitally included.

 We would love you to volunteer with us.
 You can either complete an online application form or simply contact Paula, our Volunteer Manager, for more information.